-The DWR periodically has performed land use surveys of the South Central Coast, which includes the NMMA, in 1958, 1969, 1977, 1985, and 1996.
-A land use survey for only the NMMA was performed in 2007 based on 2007 aerial photography (see Section 3.1.8 Land Use).
+The DWR periodically has performed land use surveys of the South Central Coast of California, which includes the NMMA: in 1958, 1969, 1977, 1985, and 1996.
+A land use survey for only the NMMA was performed by the TG in 2007 based on 2007 aerial photography (see Section 3.1.8 Land Use).
 The most recent survey occurred in 2013 by performing aerial imagery analysis, reviewing observations made by NMMA TG engineer representatives, and assessing San Luis Obispo County pesticide purchase reports.
-Based on these surveys, land use in the NMMA has changed dramatically over the past half-century (Table 7-2, Figure 7-3, and Figure 7-4).
-Urban development has replaced native vegetation at an increasing rate, especially over the past 10 years.
-Total agriculture acreage has remained relatively unchanged (see Section 3.1.8 Land Use).
+Based on these surveys, land use in the NMMA has changed dramatically over the past half-century (Table 7-2, Figure 7-3, Figure 7-4).
+Urban development has replaced native vegetation at an increasing rate, especially over the past 10 years, changing by 1 to 2 orders of magnitude.
+Total agriculture acreage, although not quite double, has remained comparatively unchanged, and is the same order of magnitude as in 1959 (see Section 3.1.8 Land Use).